jeevakalaiselvam/docker-cicd-github-travis-aws/README.md

-# CICD Workflow with React, Github, Travis, AWS using Docker
+# CICD Workflow

+## React, Github, Travis, AWS using Docker

 ## This is a simple CICD workflow with Docker